 Security as a Service providers have the opportunity to deploy additional solutions for their clients, such as automated threat detection and blocking, and endpoint protection for devices used remotely, that help keep the network, data – and their employers’ businesses – safe.

-Along with the shift to remote work, businesses also accelerated their cloud adoption plans, implementing them in 2020 rather than two or three years in the future.
+Along with the shift to remote work, businesses also accelerated their cloud adoption plans.
 Crisler points out that businesses that still harbored some fear about moving workflows into the cloud overcame them out of necessity when the pandemic impacted their operations.
 “They’re trading their fear for embracing cloud because it’s a way to keep working,” he says.

-One factor that may still be preventing businesses from optimizing their cloud environments is concern over security.
-Research for (ISC)2’s 2020 Cloud Security Report revealed that data security concerns are still holding back 35 percent of organizations from cloud adoption.
-Your services can not only help secure their cloud or hybrid environments, but you may also provide the missing piece to their cloud strategy that enables them to implement new cloud-based solutions that result in greater efficiency, agility, and business continuity.
+One factor that may still be preventing businesses from optimizing their cloud environments is the struggle between performance and security.
+Research for F5’s State of Application Security report found that 76 percent of respondents say that if given the choice they’d turn off security to improve performance.
+Your services can not only help secure their cloud or hybrid environments, but you may also provide the missing piece to their cloud strategy that enables them to implement new cloud-based solutions that result in greater efficiency, productivity, agility, and business continuity.

 More often, MSSPs are finding that clients who previously needed convincing to implement security are now asking for help.
 They know they need cybersecurity.
 Crisler says, often, a larger business partner will require them to deploy solutions to align with their risk management programs.
 Or, regulations, such as the General Data Protection Regulation (GDPR), the proposed California Consumer Privacy Act (CPRA), and the Department of Defense’s Cybersecurity Maturity Model Certification (CMMC), are impacting their organizations with security requirements (and threats of punitive fines).